Some posts contain compensated links. Please read this disclaimer for more info.

 This the perfect time to hike in many Belarussians’ favorite park, Belovezhskaya Puscha.
 The snow-covered forest will reward you with sights of European bison.
 Belarus’ version of Santa Claus–called Dzed Maroz—lives here, too.
 Initially, I assumed travelers could only visit this national park in warmer months, but locals insisted Belovezhskaya is beautiful to visit at any time of the year, including in the winter.

 Be sure to bundle up for this rewarding outdoor adventure.
 You can stay overnight near the forest’s edge, or you can join a day tour out of Brest.

 March 1st is the final—and biggest—day of Maslenitsa, a sort of breaking of Russian Orthodox lent.
 Maslenitsa is celebrated all week, but March 1st is the biggest celebration because it’s Forgiveness Day, the final day of the celebrations.
 Cities usually burn a straw doll at sunset, which you can see from wherever you’re celebrating.
 T

 here are several events hosted throughout the cities, so you should ask a local or your accommodation staff where to go.
 Celebrations are usually held in a public park.
 You can look forward to eating pancakes and roasted almonds, drinking, and watching traditional dances.
 In Belarus specifically, compared to other countries that celebrate Maslenitsa, you’ll also find varenyky with cottage cheese is commonly eaten at Maslenitsa.

-This is one of my favorite events in Belarus, but you should be careful because the dates of Maslenitsa change annually (similar to Easter) so be sure to check the dates if you can’t attend in 2020!
+This is one of my favorite events in Belarus, but you should be careful because the dates of Maslenitsa change annually (similar to Easter) so be sure to check the dates if you can’t attend!